-- Standard disclosures are required for all Low-income Distributed Generation projects.
+- Standard disclosures are required for all Low-income Community Solar project subscriptions.
 Disclosures are facilitated via the Approved Vendor portal at www.illinoissfa.com.
-Contract terms and system information are entered into the portal disclosure form, and an automated disclosure is created based on the financial model and project type. - Each program participant must receive the completed, (i.e., with relevant fields in the disclosure form populated) standard disclosure form prior to contract execution.
-The Approved Vendor will be required to submit a signed copy (signed either physically or electronically by the participant) of the disclosure form when applying for a REC contract. - 3.
-For Low-income Distributed Generation projects, participants must see standard disclosures at least seven days prior to contract execution. - 4.
+Contract terms and system information are entered into the portal disclosure form and an automated disclosure form is created based on the financial model and project type. - 2.
+Each subscriber to a participating project must receive the completed, standard disclosure prior to contract execution.
+The Approved Vendor will be required to submit a signed copy (signed either physically or electronically by the participant) when applying for a REC contract. - 3.
 The ILSFA Program Administrator may follow up with customers to confirm that the customer received, understood, and signed the ILSFA Standard Disclosure Form.
-If, after the Program Administrator's reasonable investigation and subject to affirmation by the IPA, a customer is found not to have received or understood the ILSFA Standard Disclosure Form, yet signed the form, the Approved Vendor may be subject to discipline for the violation of marketing guidelines.
+If, after the Program Administrator's reasonable investigation and subject to affirmation by the IPA, a customer is found not to have received or understood the ILSFA Standard Disclosure Form, yet signed the form, the Approved Vendor may be subject to discipline for the violation of consumer protections guidelines.